jfl0w/ProxyTemporalHunter/README.md

 ## Disclaimer

 This tool is intended for legitimate security research, infrastructure analysis, and educational purposes only.
-Only scan hosts you own or have explicit permission to test.